 - the information consists of unsubstantiated allegations of wrongdoing; and

-- disclosing the information could reasonably be expected to prejudice the fair treatment of individuals.18
+- disclosing the information could reasonably be expected to prejudice the fair treatment of individuals.19

-If the information satisfies both of these points release may, on balance, be contrary to the public interest.19
+If the information satisfies both of these points release may, on balance, be contrary to the public interest.20

 Other public interest factors

 The RTI Act contains nineteen public interest factors favouring disclosure and thirty two favouring non-disclosure; these lists of factors are not exhaustive.
-As such, it is always open to an agency to identify other relevant public interest factors not listed in the RTI Act and apply them to an RTI application.20
+It is always open to an agency to identify other relevant public interest factors not listed in the RTI Act and apply them to an RTI application.21

 - 1 And chapter 3 of the Information Privacy Act 2009 (Qld), to which this guideline also applies.